logzio/logz-docs/_source/logzio_collections/_tracing-sources/java-otel-auto.md

 * a Java application without instrumentation
 * an active account with Logz.io
+* port `4317` available on your host system
+* a name defined for your tracing service

 <div class="tasklist">

-##### Define the port for the collector

-By default, the OpenTelemetry Java agent uses OTLP exporter configured to send data to OpenTelemetry collector at `http://localhost:4317` via gRPC.
-Make sure that port `4317` is available on your host system.

-##### Define a name for your tracing service

-Your tracing service name is used to identify your service.

 ##### Download Java agent